4knahs/zkndb/README.md

   and might potentially misplace them relative to each others.
 This delay might correspond to the time it takes to perform a single read or write and so it is dependent on the size of the data being R/W.
-  A solution would be to acquire the lock on the whole set, but this probably means it has to wait longer to acquire it.
-Maybe, if we would allow to relax the metric period constraint, we could do best-effort to match it and then log the real start and end of this periods so we could normalize their outcomes after execution.
 </pre>